QosmicQi/XRBID/xrbid_guide/_build/html/_sources/chapters/starting.md

 ## Installing Software

 ### `Anaconda` and `python`
-The code I use in my work is based on `python`, so you will need to set that up before starting with the data[^1].
+The code I use in my work is based in `python`, so you will need to set that up before starting with the data[^1].
 The best way to do this is to start with Anaconda.
 This is generally a painless process, as Anaconda takes care of the rest of your `python` setup for you, except for a few specialized packages you may need.

 If you haven't already, install the appropriate version of Anaconda from here: https://docs.anaconda.com/anaconda/install/